 With that, Marik smiled and continued on his way, waving at the villagers one last time.

 “Farewell, mind slaves!”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Matt LindsayWrite a Review